 We decided to tap the huge potential of our DJW network by introducing new forms of collaboration to make it possible for our members to get involved – working in squads, banking on self-organization and self-responsibility.
-To explain the background of this new approach to you, we conducted an interview with our Managing Director Dr. Julia Münch.
+To explain the background of this new approach to you, we conducted an interview with our former Managing Director Dr. Julia Münch.
 During the upcoming months, we are going to introduce the various squads and the members involved.

 1. Why did the board decide to introduce agile working methods to DJW?

 DJW has always been characterized by its flexibility.
 Our non-profit organization is privately-funded and therefore completely independent.
 Our actions are aligned by our statutes and result solely from the needs of our members.
 We are constantly working on improving our services in order to contribute to the promotion of German-Japanese economic relations.